 AAGL encourages its members to interact with each other for the purposes of professional development and scholarly interchange so that all members may learn, network, and enjoy the company of colleagues in a professional atmosphere.
 Consequently, it is the policy of the AAGL to provide an environment free from all forms of discrimination, harassment, and retaliation to its members and guests at all regional educational meetings or courses, the annual global congress (i.e. annual meeting), and AAGL-hosted social events (AAGL sponsored activities).
 Every individual associated with the AAGL has a duty to maintain this environment free of harassment and intimidation.

-Any individual covered by this policy who believes that he or she has been subjected to such an inappropriate incident has three (3) options for reporting:
+AAGL encourages reporting all perceived incidents of harassment, discrimination, or retaliation.
+Any individual covered by this policy who believes that he or she has been subjected to such an inappropriate incident has two (2) options for reporting:

-All persons who witness potential harassment, discrimination, or other harmful behavior during AAGL sponsored activities may report the incident and be proactive in helping to mitigate or avoid that harm and to alert appropriate authorities if someone is in imminent physical danger.
+All persons who witness potential harassment, discrimination, or other harmful behavior during AAGL sponsored activities are expected to report the incident and be proactive in helping to mitigate or avoid that harm and to alert appropriate authorities if someone is in imminent physical danger.